We are pleased to announce our inaugural 2019 “Laws for Paws” Symposium, in partnership with Texas Unites!

 We are honored to have Nancy Blaney, Director of Government Affairs with the Animal Welfare Institute in Washington DC, as our keynote speaker!

 THLN has reserved a block of rooms at the Renaissance-Arboretum Hotel for the night of Thursday, April 25th.
 To reserve a room in this block, go here.
+Please note, this block rate is only held until April 1st.
+Thereafter, the rate will revert back to the normal rate.

 There is special rate for Government Employees and students - if you qualify please contact Louise Roberts here.